(con't from Part III)

 Whenever the organist's hands leave the keys the sound stops and the break is thrown into immediate high relief ... which requires the organist to learn a number of glissando and substitution techniques to obtain a smooth legato.

-When the worship space is very dry acoustically and there's little or no "bounce" it may be found helpful to tie any repeated notes in the hymn as they're printed in the hymnal to keep the hymn playing from sounding choppy.
+When the worship space is very dry acoustically and there's little or no "bounce" in the building it may be found helpful to tie any repeated notes in the hymn as they're printed in the hymnal to keep the hymn playing from sounding choppy.

 This would not be done in the top line however, which carries the hymn tune; here, whenever there are 2 notes the same, the first note loses one half its value [See blog, Repeated Notes].